tmhglnd/drumcode/docs/reference.md

 arguments:
 - (number) fade time in milliseconds (default = 25)

+### `dc.record~`

+A simple stereo recorder for quickly recording some sounds from your patch to the harddrive.
+Use a toggle to open a file and start the recording, then toggle off to stop the recording.
+When prompted for a filename, type the full name including your desired extension (for instance `.wav` or `.aiff`).
+Files are recorded at the selected samplerate (via PlugData preferences) and 16-bit sample depth.
+Files are recorded in stereo, to record mono simply connect the sound to both inputs.

+inlets:
+1. (signal) left signal to record
+2. (signal) right signal to record
+3. (toggle) start/stop the recording

 ### `dc.fx.delay~`

 A delay effect in an "analog tape style" consisting of a delaytime, feedback amount and a damping filter.
 All the parameters range from 0-127 for ease of use with MIDI values.